homeschool-master/homeschool-master-web/README.md

 ## Status
 This project is currently in active development.
 The application is not yet launched publicly.
-As of 05/18/2026 the only feature currently working are registration and login/logout, the dashboard will retrieve your first and last name from the db.
+As of 05/18/2026 the only features currently working are registration and login/logout, the dashboard will retrieve your first and last name from the db.

 current version of the app can be found here: https://homeschool-master-web.vercel.app/